Running Simulations

 Once modeling is completed on the local environment, users need to compile

-file and upload it to the MiniReal system in order to run it.
+the model jar file and upload it to the MiniReal system in order to run it.

 The following subsections of this page, describe each of the steps in detail.